dkyleward/caliperR/README.md

 # caliper
-Interact with Caliper software from R
+Use Caliper software from R

 ## Installation